J0vid/Colormesh/README.md

 We created a simple function, *make.colormesh.dataset*, to compile your data into a single dataframe.
 The user specifies which dataset they would like to include, the csv containing the specimen information, and lastly, a logical argument (TRUE/FALSE) as to whether perimeter point data is included.

 This dataframe will give individual specimens in rows.
 It will combine the image information csv file to the beginning of the data set.
-Folloing these columns, the measured values specific to each sampling point will be provided.
+Following these columns, the measured values specific to each sampling point will be provided.
 After these columns, the x,y coordinate of each sampling point will be given.

 ```r
 ## Need to update this